0xmahmoudJo0/DAO/README.md

 ----------

 # Smart Contract Overview
-> I used Openzeppelin library for the contract creations, and the main contract `Governance.sol`
+> I used Openzeppelin library for the contract creations, and the main contract :scroll: `Governance.sol`
   ```solidity
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.0;